ZetaPlugins/CookieClickerZ/README.md

 # https://modrinth.com/plugin/decentholograms
 # You can change the content of the hologram in the language file
 hologram: true

+# === LEADERBOARD ===

+# [!]
+After changing any of these settings, you need to restart the server for them to take effect

+leaderboard:
+    # Leaderboard calculations are expensive, so they are only calculated every interval.
+    # If you don't use it and want to save some performance, you can disable it all together.
+    enabled: true
+    # The number of top players to show on the leaderboard
+    size: 10
+    # The interval (in seconds) at which the leaderboard will be updated
+    updateInterval: 60

 # === EVENTS ===